Virtual Education Center

 Consider the following: Scheduling and time management

-Distance learning students can sometimes end up neglecting their studies because of personal or professional circumstances, unless they have compelling reasons for taking the course.
+Distance learning students can sometimes end up neglecting their studies because of personal or professional circumstances.
+It is critical to schedule time for class work and develop good time-management skills.

 Online courses often require at least as much time and commitment as traditional courses.